bernardo-heberle/aarhus_tnu_nanopore_analysis/README.md

 Before you start doing anything with Nanopore sequencing you need to learn the basics of the command line and VIM (the text editor used in the command line).
-Please watch the videos below to learn the basics, this will take several hours.
+Please watch the videos below to learn the basics.

 Command Line Videos: https://www.youtube.com/watch?v=s3ii48qYBxA